NightFright2k19/doom_sbardef/README.md

 <em>Note: Some mods use different sprite sizes.
 In such cases, manual adjustments to related HUD coordinates/graphics are required.</em>
 <br><br>
 ![12_prboom-balanced](https://github.com/user-attachments/assets/bfab92b6-7f7a-4f5a-a49c-9a28a9b731bf)
    **II.
-Balanced**: Uses more neutral/universal icons (from Boomity) and splits them to both sides of the screens, using the double-sized Boom font.
+Balanced**: Uses more neutral/universal icons (from Eternity Boomified) and splits them to both sides of the screens, using the double-sized Boom font.
 Ammo overview is missing.
 No colorization here (only in the WEA widget for selected weapon).<br><br>

 **BONUS CONTENT**<br><br>
 I. Addons (load externally, i.e. NOT via autoload - **currently not functional**):